- Lessees may recover under a lessor's insurance policy by Dina L. Maxwell, December 28, 2012

 Our lawyers frequently act for municipalities in connection with their duty to maintain roads, and their use of vehicles and equipment such as graders, sanders, stone slingers, and snow ploughs.
 We also act for road repair professionals, including engineers and contractors retained by municipalities or the Province.

-Many of our files involve catastrophic personal injury claims, fatalities, and significant property damage claims.
+Many of our files involve catastrophic personal injury claims, fatalities, and significant property damage claims, as well some cases deal in fraudulent claims.
 The Transportation Law Group understands the importance of quick action in a catastrophic loss.
 To this end, we maintain a 24-hour emergency response team to attend at the scene of any catastrophic loss to secure witness statements and photographs, marshal the evidence, and arrange for immediate accident reconstruction by one of our experts.

 We also assist our clients in the following matters that can arise in a transportation context: